chainer/chainer/docs/source/examples/sentiment.rst

 3.3 Preparation of Updater/Trainer and execution of training
 ----------------------------------------------------------------

 Let's train with the new model ``ThinStackRecursiveNet``.
-Since you can now compute mini batches in parallel, you can see that training is faster.
+Since we can now compute mini batches in parallel, we can see that training is faster.

 .. literalinclude:: ../../../examples/sentiment/train_recursive_minibatch.py
    :language: python